Reed-CompBio/spras/docs/tutorial/intermediate.rst

 SPRAS computes pairwise jaccard similarity between pathway outputs to measure how much overlap exists between their reconstructed subnetworks.

-Higher similarity values indicate that pathways share many of the same edges, while lower values suggest distinct reconstructions.
-The heatmap visualizes how similar the output pathways are between algorithms and parameter settings.
+The heatmap visualizes how similar the output pathways are between algorithms and their parameter settings.

 .. image:: ../_static/images/jaccard-heatmap.png
    :alt: description of the image